-Budget: \$54,489 Funding Source: FHWA MPO Planning Funds, \$24,000; FTA 5303 Metropolitan Planning Funds, \$17,534 RVMPO Dues, \$8,571 In-Kind Match, \$4,384 Description: This work task involves the collection and analysis of data in support of all regional transportation planning studies and associated planning undertaken by RVMPO.
+Funding Source: FHWA MPO Planning Funds, \$18,000;

+Description: This work task involves the collection and analysis of data in support of all regional transportation planning studies and associated planning undertaken by RVMPO.
 It includes support for RVMPO's ongoing collaboration with ODOT Transportation Planning and Analysis Unit on the regional travel demand model and development of new planning tools, such as scenario planning software.
-In FY 2015, this task will support incorporation of data from Oregon Household Activity Survey and Census/American Community Survey in planning tasks.

 Objective: Data collected will be used to identify relationships among social, economic, development and transportation system factors that affect traveler decisions, and the travel patterns that result.
 Data collection and analysis can also be helpful in determining identifying and addressing Title VI and Environmental Justice considerations as well as contribute to other planning efforts.